 Immunizations may be obtained from your medical provider.
-Also, the Washington County Health & Human Services (HHS) Department operates several clinics that offer a variety of services, including immunizations.
+You can also visit the District's school-based health center, located on the Century High School campus.
+In addition, the Washington County Health & Human Services (HHS) Department operates several clinics that offer a variety of services, including immunizations.
 Please visit the Washington County HHS web site or contact them at (503) 846-4955 for more information about services and locations.

 January 3, 2017 - Four cases of mumps have been confirmed in Washington County, and more cases may present for evaluation in the coming weeks as mumps outbreaks are ongoing in Oregon and elsewhere in the U.S. The majority of mumps cases in recent years have been in fully vaccinated individuals.
 The four Washington County cases have been in fully vaccinated school-age children who attend the same school.
 Be on alert for student’s that present with swelling in the cheek area, noted as "chipmunk cheeks."